kennanmell/Handoff/README.md

 Product Description

-Handoff is a mobile application that bridges the communication gap between local organizations such as food banks and non-profits and community members looking to donate.
+Handoff is a mobile application that bridges the communication gap between local organizations such as food banks and non-profits, and community members looking to donate.
 The app allows organizations to post requests about general or specific needs, and then users can browse through this information through either a request feed or a map that displays requests at the location of the organization.
 A user might want to use it because it can keep them aware of the needs of organizations, and it provides an easy way to find a place where items to donate can be dropped off.

 Installing Our Toolset for Andriod